aimat-lab/cluster-hyperopt-tutorial/README.md

 - access to SigOpt
 - access to BWUniCluster or HoreKA
 - a GitHub repo for your project/model
-- access to needed Repositories
+- access to Repositories: make sure you have access to [cluster-hyperopt](https://github.com/aimat-lab/cluster-hyperopt) and your models repository from the server.
+Create an ssh key pair if needed.
 - a conda environment (we will call it "E1") for your model on the BWUniCluster/HoreKA
 - a training and an evaluation function for your model